pivotal-cf/identity-sample-apps/README.md

 1. Build (`./gradlew build`) and push (`cf push`) the *client-credentials* project.
 (You may have to use `--random-route` flag when cf pushing your application if a route already exists with your application name.)
 The sample application will be immediately bound to the SSO Service after `cf push`.

+### Deploying Authorization Code & Client Credentials Sample App

+1. Navigate to the *authcode-client-credentials* directory

+1. Update the `RESOURCE_URL` value in the *authcode-client-credentials* manifest.yml file to the route of the deployed *resource-server* (which you can find by running `cf apps`).

+1. Build (`./gradlew build`) and push (`cf push`) the *authcode-client-credentials* project.
+(You may have to use `--random-route` flag when cf pushing your application if a route already exists with your application name.)
+The sample application will be immediately bound to the SSO Service after `cf push`.

 ## Testing the Sample Apps

 1. Preparing a test user with sufficient scopes